 It works almost exactly the same as the quick way described at the start of this article, but this time, you’ll start by making a selection.
 You can use any of the selection tools that you want: the rectangular marquee tool works well on text, and the elliptical marquee tool makes it easy to select faces for blurring.

 If you want to make the edges of the blur effect look smoother for a less jarring effect, adjust the Feather setting in the tool options panel before you make your selection.
-Feathering softens the edges of a selection so that any effects you apply are faded in gradually on a gradient.
+Feathering softens the edges of a selection so that any effects you apply fade in gradually on a gradient.
 The right setting will depend on the resolution of your image, so you may have to experiment a bit.

 Once you’re happy with your selection, simply apply the Gaussian Blur filter with your desired settings and you’re done!